The Crucible of Time

 The Crucible of Time is a fix-up science fiction novel by John Brunner.
 It was first published in 1983.

 Serials

 Parts 1 and 2 appeared in Isaac Asimov's Science Fiction Magazine as "The Fire is Lit" (Sep 1982) and "Fusing and Refusing" (Jan 1983).

 Plot

-The novel deals with the efforts of an alien species to escape their homeworld, whose system is passing through a cloud of interstellar debris, resulting in a high rate of in-falling matter.
-The species' unique biology and their biological technology complicate matters.
+The novel deals with the efforts of an alien species to escape their homeworld and integrate into a new society.
+In the novel, the plot beings with the system passing through a cloud of interstellar debris, resulting in a high rate of in-falling matter.
+The species' unique biology and biological technology complicate matters.
+The book starts with the tale's beginning and then shifts toward the structure of the imagery surrounding the suns, moons, and comets.
+Then the plot continues on an individual's life and the cultivation culture.